I'm with You (Vance Joy song)

 "I'm with You" is a song by Australian singer-songwriter Vance Joy.
 A 15-second sample of the song was released on Joy's Facebook page in February 2018, a week before the release of Joy's second studio album Nation of Two.
 A single edit and re-recorded version was released on 21 September 2018 as the sixth single from Joy's Nation of Two.
 Upon released, Joy said: "Last month, at the end of the North American, tour I went back into the studio to re-record a song from Nation of Two.
 It's one of my favourite songs off the album, and a lot of people I have met over the last few months on tour have shared how much they love this track as well.
 I wanted to create a version with a band feel that had a bit more fire."

-Video
+Music video

 The video was directed by Mimi Cave and released on 22 October 2018.
 Broadway World reviewed the video, saying that "the stunning video is a perfect companion piece to the song.
 Shot in Hawaii, it follows two women through a magical landscape, with a dreamlike feel."